ISLAMABAD, 10 January 2018: Media Matters for Democracy strongly condemns the attack and attempted abduction of journalist Taha Siddiqui.

 Taha Siddiqui also previously initiated court proceedings against the Federal Investigative Agency after an irregular attempt to interrogate him about his social media usage.
 The physical attack, confiscation of personal belongings and attempted abduction all add into an environment where journalists and others with differing political and ideological opinions are being actively targeted into submission.

 “The root cause of this and similar attacks continues to be persistent impunity in cases of crimes against journalists.
 This is the fifth similar attack on a journalist in Islamabad within a span of 8 months.
-Other journalists including Azaz Syed, Matiullah Jan, Ahmed Noorani and Iranian photojournalist Zeeshan Ali have all been targeted on the roads of the Capital city since June 2017”, says Sadaf Khan, Director Programs, MMfD, “There have been no consequential investigations in any of these cases”.
+Other journalists including Azaz Syed, Matiullah Jan, Ahmed Noorani and Iranian photojournalist Zeeshan Ali have all been targeted since June 2017”, says Sadaf Khan, Director Programs, MMfD, “There have been no consequential investigations in any of these cases”.

 MMfD has continued to push the government to end impunity in crimes against journalists through expedited investigations and through the enactment of special mechanisms.
 The incident today demonstrates yet again the urgent need for these measures.
 Thus, MMfD calls upon the government, the information and the interior ministry and related law enforcement authorities to look into this case with utmost urgency and bring the perpetrators to justice.

 MMfD once again calls upon the government to end impunity in crimes against journalists and requests the legislators in both National Assembly and Senate to enact special mechanisms to ensure independent investigations of such cases; mechanisms that are mindful of threats to digital journalists and ensures an effective mechanism for investigations of such crimes.

 Image Courtesy: Dawn